magmafoundation/Magma/CONTRIBUTING.md

   - Wait for the project to be synced

-- Now open the gradle tab and open the Magma Tasks and run the setup task.
+- Now open the gradle tab and open the Magma Tasks and run the `forgegradle/setup task`.

   - This may take a few minutes go get a drink or make food.